CSC-415/Android-Bird-Viewer-App/README.md

 This is a simple android app that presents a list of birds and their statistics across various categories.
 The data in this app utilizes the Nuthatch API, which can be found here: https://nuthatch.lastelm.software/

-This is a simple android app that presents a list of birds and their statistics across various categories.
-The data in this app utilizes the Nuthatch API, which can be found here: https://nuthatch.lastelm.software/

 Copyright 2024 Randall J Harris

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”),